ankitshah59/Equine_nrf52840_App-/README.md

 - Adjustable time windowing for signal inspection
 - Data export to `.txt` logs for further analysis

-This work bridges veterinary medicine and biomedical engineering, enabling **wireless, non-invasive, and continuous equine health monitoring** in both clinical and field environments :contentReference[oaicite:1]{index=1}.
+This work bridges veterinary medicine and biomedical engineering, enabling **wireless, non-invasive, and continuous equine health monitoring** in both clinical and field environments.

 ---